mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 31th, 2021

-**Today's JavaScript Progress**: As part of Wes Boss's Javascript30 course, I made a JS drum kit that is sweet to play.
-When you hit the key on your keyboard, it does two things - it plays the sound associated with that key, and it also shows a short animation.
+**Today's JavaScript Progress**: Started Wes Boss's Javascript30 course.
+Many of the exercises through the end of the challenge are taken from this course (as indicated in the code.)
+For my first project in the course, I made a JS drum kit that is pretty sweet to play.
+When you hit the key on your keyboard, it does two things - it plays the sound associated with that key, and it also shows a short animation!

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-065)
 &nbsp;